-Eyes widened up on our friends when we told them that we went to den Haag just to see one special painting by the famous Dutch painter Jan Vermeer.
-In the museum Mauritshuis you will see the famous painting Girl with a Pearl Earring from c.1665.
+Eyes widened up on our friends when we told them that we went to Den Haag just to see one particular painting by the famous Dutch painter Jan Vermeer.
+In the museum Mauritshuis, you will see the famous painting Girl with a Pearl Earring from c.1665.

 There is something mysterious about this girl.
 People come in crowds from all the world to see it.

-A film was made about it, but as we know nearly nothing about the painters life its pure fantasy.
+A film was made about it, but as we know nearly nothing about the painter’s life, it is pure fantasy.

-His paintings are full of symbols and in his era morals were very strict and the painters showed the morals or lack of moral in very small details like a glass of wine or some woman in a room with signs of a man newly present or the extravagant use of many pearls as a sign of worldly desires.
+His paintings are full of symbols and in his era morals were very strict.
+The painter showed the morals or lack of moral in tiny details like a glass of wine or some woman in a room with signs of a man newly present or the extravagant use of many pearls as a sign of worldly desires.

-When I was young I had a reproduction of his painting Woman Weighing Pearls ( 1662-64).
-It was just taken from a calendar and I had no idea of who the painter was.
-I was so fascinated of the beauty of her face that I went to Washington D.C.
+When I was young, I had a reproduction of his painting Woman Weighing Pearls ( 1662-64).
+It was just taken from a calendar, and I had no idea of who the painter was.
+I was so fascinated by the beauty of her face that I went to Washington D.C.
 Then I understood that Jan Vermeer was the master of that one too.

 Woman Weighing Pearls